xg590/tutorials/GitHub.md

 ## Create a Depository
-1. Sign up an account on github.com
-2. In the setting of your GitHub account, add a ssh public key
+0. Prepare a pair of key on local machine
 ```shell
 ssh-keygen -t rsa -b 4096 -N '' -f ~/.ssh/github
 ```
+1. Sign up an account on github.com
+2. In the setting of your GitHub account, paste the public key.
 3. In terminal, Add new entry in local ~/.ssh/config.
 ```shell
 cat << EOF >> ~/.ssh/config